anlianguzova/BI_project_reticulata/README.md

 ##### Genome assembly

 SPAdes v.
 3.15.4 was used for *Peltogaster reticulata* genome assembly launching the script available [here](https://github.com/anlianguzova/BI_project_reticulata/tree/main/Scripts/Genome/SPAdes).
 The paths to the previously obtained mate-pair libraries were specified, and the assembly was done in careful mode (parameter `--careful`).
-Quality assessment was obtained via `Quast`
+Quality assessment was obtained via `Quast v.
+5.2.0`

 ### Filtering assembly results